kubafeqt/MouseHandleXY/README.md

 # Keyboard Mouse Control

-Control your mouse entirely using your keyboard - helpful when your touchpad isn't working (e.g. due to driver incompatibility on Windows 10).
+Control your mouse entirely using your keyboard - helpful when your touchpad isn't working.

+(e.g. due to driver incompatibility on Windows 10)

 // Doesn't work when mouse is disconnected . : - ( , Probably need to simulate HID driver .